 HCJB’s first unreached people group (UPG) team begins to serve in a Central Asian nation.
 A doctor establishes a medical clinic and our first Central Asian water project is completed in a remote region, working with local Christian partners.

 HCJB becomes Reach Beyond!
 With a new name change comes a renewed passion and drive to share the love of Jesus in places where the gospel has seldom, if ever been heard.
 Through radio and modern media we aim to be the voice of Jesus.
 Through medical clinics, counselling in war-torn countries and clean water projects we aim to be the hands of Jesus.

 Over 600 radio stations have been planted by the organisation since 1992!

 The Millside Centre opened its doors to the community in February.
-Based in the ground floor of Reach Beyond's offices in Bradford, the centre provides a safe space for vulnerable people to access the help and support they need.
+Based in the ground floor of Reach Beyond's offices in Bradford, the centre provides a safe space for vulnerable people such as refugees and asylum seekers to access the help and support they need.